-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+$\textbf{C8A} \underline{\text{ If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in}$

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Not

+Submitted Used

-SAT or ACT Х
+SAT or ACT Χ

-ACT Only Х
+ACT Only Χ

-SAT Only Х
+SAT Only х

-SAT and SAT Subject Tests or ACT х
+SAT and SAT Subject Tests or Χ

+SAT Subject Tests X

 SAT Subject Tests Х

-C8B • t-time, first-year, degree-seeking applicants for of whether the writing score will be used in the
+C8B If your institution will make use of the ne ACT in admission on decisions for fire st-time, first-year, o degree-seeking ap plicants

-Х ACT with writing required ACT with writing recommended ACT with or without writing accept ed
+ACT with writing required

+ACT with writing recommended

+ACT with or without writing accep ted

-C8B • t-time, first-year, degree-seeking applicants for of whether the Essay score will be used in the
+1

+C8B If your institution will make use of the for Fall 2023 please indicate which in the admissions process): •

-SAT with Essay component requir SAT with Essay component recom SAT with or without Essay compo nmended
+SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

-C8C Please indicate how your institution will use the SAT or r ACT essay comp onent; check all that apply.
+C8C Please indicate how your institution will use the SAT or ACT essay comp oonent; check all t hat apply.

 SAT essay ACT essay

-For admission
+For admission •

-For placement X Х
+For placement Х Х

-For advising Х Х
+For advising X X

-In place of an application essay
+In place of an application essay ^

-As a validity check on the application process
+As a validity check on the

+application process

-No college policy as of now Not using essay component
+No college policy as of now

+Not using essay component

+3 , 1

-C8D In addition, does your institution use applicants' test so ores for academic advising?
+C8D In addition, does your institution use e applicants' test s cores for academi c advising?

-l Yes
+X Yes

-X No
+No

-] 140

-C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T
+C8E Latest date by which SAT or ACT s cores must be rec eived for fall-term a admission

+Latest date by which SAT Subject T est scores must b e received for fall- term admission

-C8F If necessary, use this space to clarif policies (e.g., if tests are recommendation)
+C8F If necessary, use this space to clari policies (e.g., if tests are recommer

-students, or if tests are not required of some

-students):

-C8G Please indicate which tests your institution on uses for placeme nt (e.g., state tests) :
+C8G Please indicate which tests your instituti SAT ACT SAT Subject Tests AP CLEP on uses for placem o ent (e.g., state tests):

-SAT

-ACT

-SAT Subject Tests

-AP

-CLEP

-x Institutional Exam
+X Institutional Exam

 State Exam (specify):